cerner/fhir.cerner.com/content/millennium/r4/general-clinical/condition.md

     X-Runtime: 0.777583
 </pre>

-The `ETag` response header indicates the current `If-Match` version to use on subsequent updates.
+The `ETag` response header indicates the current `If-Match` version to use on subsequent update.

 ### Errors